eclipse-ocl/org.eclipse.ocl/releng/org.eclipse.ocl.releng.tycho/README.txt

-The Tycho build automatically promotes downloads and updates, so no cron job help is necessary.
+TESTING: The Tycho build automatically promotes downloads and updates, so no cron job help is necessary.

 The updates can be checked by looking for the new entry on http://www.eclipse.org/modeling/mdt/downloads/?project=ocl or installing new software from e.g. http://download.eclipse.org/modeling/mdt/ocl/updates/milestones/6.7.0/S201408191307